 Disagreements between family members can get unpleasant.
 Talk to all of your children or heirs about what your plans are.
 Maybe you want your children to sell the home you gifted them and share the proceeds after your death.
 Put that in the agreement.
 If you give one child cash, make sure it is clearly documented that it is a gift.
 That way if the matter goes to court, your heirs at least have some proof of your intentions.
 Having witnesses can prevent accusations your arm was twisted.

-Read more: Can You Make Your Own Will?
+Read more about gifting your estate: Can You Make Your Own Will?

 Giving away assets while you are alive can also reduce your income taxes.
 And you will have the pleasure of seeing your children enjoy your assets, financial or otherwise.
 Just be sure you keep enough income to live out your own retirement in comfort!